 Most people start by saving between 10% and 15% of their earnings for retirement.
 Whether you make weekly deposits or monthly deposits, that should put you in a position to live comfortably once you’re done working.

 So, set your sights on something manageable.
-As you move up in your career and pay your debts down, you’ll have the chance to increase your contribution percentage over time.
+As you move up in your career and pay your debts down, you’ll have the chance to make higher contributions by increasing your contribution percentage over time.

 For physicians who want to give themselves the best possible odds, check out what we call the 50/30/20 rule.
 This is a home run for physicians who are able to be disciplined from day one of their careers.

-If you haven’t already started planning for your retirement, it’s time to get the ball rolling.
+If you haven’t already started planning for your retirement, especially if you’re getting a late start, it’s time to get the ball rolling.

 Hire a financial planner to guide you and instruct you on all of your investment options.
 Take advantage of any 401(k) plans your employer offers.
 Set up an IRA or invest in stocks, bonds, mutual funds, exchange-traded funds, or index funds to create a strong and diverse portfolio.